-If your business needs financing in 2023, you’ll want to pay close attention to the interest rate you can get on your next small business loan.
-Interest is an additional expense that you have to take into account when figuring out how much you can afford to borrow, and how much your loan will affect your profit margins.
+If your business needs financing in 2024, you’ll want to pay close attention to the interest rate you can get on your next small business loan.
+Interest is an additional expense that you have to take into account when figuring out how much you can afford to borrow, and how much it will cost to pay back the loan.

 Here, we’ll dive into average small business loan rates, how to understand the cost of financing, and where to find some of the best small business loan rates today.

 The prime rate is the rate to which many small business loans (including some SBA loans) are tied.
-Rates have risen frequently througought 2022 and 2023, due to multiple rate increases by the Fed.
+Rates rose frequently throughout 2022 and 2023, due to multiple rate increases by the Fed.

 Many small business loans and lines of credit carry variable interest rates.
 As the prime rate rises, very often the rate business owners will pay goes up as well.
 And certainly new loans will be impacted by the latest interest rates.

-Morningstar, for example, predicts that the Federal Reserve will start cutting rates in 2024.
-Interest rates from banks will likely follow suit, so in the not-too-distant future, small business owners may find financing will be less expensive again.
+Morningstar, for example, predicts that the Federal Reserve will start cutting rates in June, 2024.
+Interest rates from banks will likely follow suit, so in the not-too-distant future, small business owners may the cost of financing getting less expensive.

 And remember, short-term funding means you’ll pay interest for less time, so even though you might see steep business loan rates, your overall interest owed might be affordable.
 Borrowing may be worth it when compared with the growth advantages of securing financing.